 By providing a lot of redundancy, the repetition can make content like stories much more comprehensible then they otherwise would be.

 At the same time, the meaningful repetition increases the chance that the words will be picked up and remembered—if not in the same lesson, then from encountering it again and again in various contexts across lessons.

 Besides what Hoge has suggested in his critiques of the AUA Thai Program, there’s another way that I think the implementation of ALG could be improved, which, if successful, could be far more powerful than the use of repetition.

-This is to really carry out the idea that’s at the heart of the ALG approach: picking up the language through not merely understanding messages but hearing it the context of understandable, compelling, and memorable experiences.
+This is to really carry out the idea that’s at the heart of the ALG approach: picking up the language through not merely understanding messages in it but hearing it in the context of understandable, compelling, and memorable experiences.

-Hoge touches on this in another post, a detailed journal about his experiences and thoughts at AUA:
+Hoge touches on this in another post, a detailed journal about his experiences and thoughts at AUA, giving this explanation:

 I think the problem here is not that ALG’s goal of creating memorable happenings is wrong, but that the AUA lessons fall short of meeting the goal of creating these experiences powerfully and consistently enough.